K Spa: Affordable Facials in Seoul

 WHERE I GO FOR FACIALS IN KOREA

 I go to Seoul spas not just for Korean skincare, but also to relax and take a much needed break from mom life.
 A peaceful atmosphere is super important to me.
 And that ain’t gonna be possible, if your aesthetician is chattering a million miles a minute to someone else.
-Or if the stranger next to you is snoring (as is unfortunately all too common at “affordable” spas in Seoul).
+Or if the stranger next to you is snoring (as is unfortunately all too common when you get an “affordable” facial in Seoul).

 That’s why I’ve been going to K Spa in the Jamsil area for the last several years.
 Not just because it’s close to home, but because they offer something I’ve had trouble finding at a reasonable price in Seoul – quality Korean facials, private rooms, and a silent, spa environment.